FIT2082/28800427_RESEARCH_NOTEBOOK/Week 6 Workbook.md

 Meeting:
 --------
-  There was no meeting with our supervisors this week since they were away.
+  - There was no meeting with our supervisors this week since they were away.
-  We did have a scheduled meeting with Julian to check in, however I was also unable to attend this.
+  - We did have a scheduled meeting with Julian to check in, however I was also unable to attend this.
 Grace has caught me up with what she is doing.
+  - I have contacted Julian to let him know that I don't currently have any concerns.

 Progress:
 ---------
-  Grace has been working on Python code to convert SQLite to GenTra, however we have yet to find a time to work collaboratively.
+  - Grace has been working on Python code to convert SQLite to GenTra.
-  At this point our intention is to collaboratively perform the analysis stage.
+  - I have decided to work on devising problem categories for all of the problems in the MiniZinc challenge benchmark.
+These will be the problems that we will be running the solver on while we record its behaviour.
+  - Ultimately I hope that we will be able to use this to split the problems up and more easily make inferences about how meaningful sonification is during our final report.

 To Do:
 ------
-  Wait for Grace to finish the conversion code, and assist her with the devlopment if she requires it Test the conversion program and figure out any modifications that need to be made
+  - Devise some problem categories.
+I am planning to consult with a couple of my tutors who I know to be interested in problem classes and see if they have any advice.